Mailman (City Letter Carrier)

 I am sorry that I can't advise you on any legal action to be taken with regards to your situation.
 I find it quite unconscionable that your mother's boyfriend would return your important mail to the letter carrier if he knows that you receive your mail at your mother's address.
 One option would be to contact the post office that delivers your mail and mention to the delivery supervisor to mention to the letter carrier that mail addressed to you should be delivered to your mother's address and not be accepted by the letter carrier as "refused" mail.
 Also, I am sure you've already mentioned to your mother about what is happening and asked her to tell her boyfriend to stop doing that.
 I don't know the circumstances as to why her would return the mail, but it is disgusting to do that if it is just to be malicious.
 Thank you for writing.

-Asked by Jeremy almost 12 years ago
+Asked by shan about 12 years ago

 So If I send a letter and its in blue pen, but it has the stamp.and everything writen right.
 But the pen color kind of.fades a little, will they still mail It?

-Asked by shaane about 12 years ago
+Asked by shaane over 12 years ago

 As Long as the address can be made out okay and there is proper postage, it should be fine.
 If you haven't already mailed the letter, I recommend finding a better pen and darkening the address.